Bektashism: Beliefs

 Bektashis follow the modern-day Bektashi Dedebabate, currently headed by Baba Mondi.
 Bektashis consider the Dedebaba as leader over the entire branch.

-Bektashism is also heavily permeated with Shiite concepts, such as the marked reverence of Ali, the Twelve Imams, and the ritual commemoration of Ashura marking the Battle of Karbala.
+Bektashism is also heavily permeated with Shia Islamic concepts, such as the marked reverence of Ali, the Twelve Imams, and the ritual commemoration of Ashura marking the Battle of Karbala.
 The old Persian holiday of Nowruz is celebrated by Bektashis as Ali's birthday (see also Nevruz in Albania).

-The Bektashi order is a Sufi order and shares much in common with other Islamic mystical movements, such as the need for an experienced spiritual guide—called a baba in Bektashi parlance — as well as the Sufi doctrine of "the four gates that must be traversed": Sharī'a (religious law), Ṭarīqa (the spiritual path), Ma'rifa (true knowledge), and Ḥaqīqa (truth).
+The Bektashi order is a Sufi order and shares much in common with other Islamic mystical movements, such as the need for an experienced spiritual guide—called a baba in Bektashi parlance—as well as the Sufi doctrine of "the four gates that must be traversed": Sharī'a (religious law), Ṭarīqa (the spiritual path), Ma'rifa (true knowledge), and Ḥaqīqa (truth).

 There are many other practices and ceremonies that share similarities with other faiths, such as a ritual meal (muhabbet) and yearly confession of sins to a baba (magfirat-i zunub مغفرة الذنوب).
 Bektashis base their practices and rituals on their non-orthodox and mystical interpretation and understanding of the Quran and the prophetic practice (Sunnah).
 They have no written doctrine specific to them, so rules and rituals may vary from one baba to another.
 Bektashis generally revere non-Bektashi Sufi mystics, such as ibn Arabi, al-Ghazali and Rumi, who are close to Bektashism in spirit though many are from more mainstream Islamic backgrounds.

 Like other Muslims, Bektashis consider pork haram (prohibited) and do not consume it, though, unlike other Muslims, they also avoid eating rabbit.
 Rakia, a fruit brandy, is used sacramentally in Bektashism, where it is not considered alcoholic and is referred to as Dem.